apache/doris-website/versioned_docs/version-2.0/data-table/data-partition.md

 1. Partition

    * You can specify one or more columns as the partitioning columns, but they have to be KEY columns.
 The usage of multi-column partitions is described further below.
-   * Range Partition supports the use of NULL partition columns when `allowPartitionColumnNullable` is `true`.
-List Partition never supports NULL partition columns.
    * Regardless of the type of the partitioning columns, double quotes are required for partition values.
    * There is no theoretical limit on the number of partitions.
    * If users create a table without specifying the partitions, the system will automatically generate a Partition with the same name as the table.
 This Partition contains all data in the table and is neither visible to users nor modifiable.